An Outdoor Education

 Students may elect to take innovative outdoor education offerings within the physical education department.
 Courses include backpacking, beginner rock climbing, disc golf, and birdwatching—all held during the school day in local natural areas.

-- Sea Kayak Expedition & Bay Field Study Course: 10th Grade
+- SF Bay Area Field Study: 10th Grade

 - Senior Quest